grgil/hamadi-adrd/README.md

 **Current analysis is descriptive and uses encounter-level data.** Findings establish prevalence and patterns but do not test causal relationships between SDOH documentation and outcomes.
 Additionally, the assumption that encounters are independent limits ability to examine within-patient patterns or longitudinal trajectories.
 Hierarchical modeling accounting for patient and hospital clustering, combined with patient-level linkage, would enable more sophisticated analyses.

 **Age-stratified findings assume documentation reflects true prevalence, but elderly populations may be systematically underdocumented.** The 6-fold decline in documentation from working-age to elderly populations suggests either genuine prevalence differences or measurement issues with Z-codes in elderly care contexts.
 Z-codes designed for working-age social issues (employment, housing instability) may inadequately capture elderly-specific risks (caregiver burden, aging in place challenges).
 Additionally, the current implementation extracts codes from all diagnosis columns (PRINDIAG + OTHDIAG1-30) since SDOH codes frequently appear in secondary positions; future work should examine whether principal diagnosis provides more clinically relevant signal.

 ---

-## Graduate Research Context

-MS Health Informatics thesis work (University of North Florida, expected December 2026).
-Faculty advisor: Professor Hanadi Hamadi.

-Primary research questions: What social determinants are documented for dementia patients?
-How do SDOH patterns differ between ADRD and general populations?
-What temporal trends exist in SDOH capture from 2020-2022?

----